h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 1. Create a comprehensive preprocessing checklist for SVR (scaling, outlier detection, feature selection)
 2. Design model validation strategies specific to regression problems
 3. How would you explain SVR predictions to non-technical stakeholders?
-4. Implement uncertainty quantification for SVR predictions
+4. Design uncertainty quantification for SVR predictions
 5. Design a production pipeline for real-time SVR inference with performance monitoring

 For a detailed explanation of this problem, see [Question 14: SVR Best Practices](L5_5_14_explanation.md).